privacyidea/privacyidea-credential-provider/doc/installation.rst

 Authentication Server.
 The credential provider and the server communicate via the REST API ``POST /validate/check``.

-.. note:: You only need to specify the base URL of the authentication server.
+.. note:: You only need to specify the hostname of the authentication server.
-   In most cases you only need to enter the URL like *https://yourserver/*. https:// can be left out since the privacyIDEA Credential Provider always attempts to use secure connection.
+   In most cases you only need to enter the hostname like *yourserver.example.com*.
+Additionally the path can be specified if there is.
+Something like */path/to/pi*.
 .. figure:: install_images/install2.png

    :width: 500px